Cohort tests

 To create a cohort test:

-attribute to divide them into groups.
-This can be used for any campaign moving forward!
+In this example, we’ll trigger an automation for people who sign up for your product and assign their profiles a cohort attribute to divide them into groups.
+This can be used for any automation moving forward!

-attribute instead of a campaign.
-If you use our API, skip to creating your test campaign.
+You can use our API to create and assign a cohort attribute instead of an automation.
+If you use our API, skip to creating your test automation.

 - Under “Which attributes do you want to add, change, or remove?” add liquid to randomize cohort assignment.